bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 - Add the config files to the shell config (`~/.zshrc` or `~/.bashrc`)
 - Then reload the shell
 - Install a Ruby Version with `ruby-install`
-- After all this is installed, install Jekyll.
+- After all this is installed, install Jekyll and other dependencies using `bundle install`

+This setup contains the Ruby version and the necessary gem files to just this directory.
+In another Ruby project there is no knowledge of these dependencies.

 #### Benefits of Using Virtual Environments